IsuruFerna/capstone/README.md

 >
 > This is available only in the **Main account** to reset the password.
 Once the password is reset it also set `password_reset` to `True` of the user's(Employer/Employee) table.
 When it is `True`, The users have to use the temporary password provided by the **Main account** to login.
 Once they logged in, they will get redirected to a page to customize the password.
 This process is handled by the `def index` and set the user's `password_reset` to `False`

+> ### `def register`
+>
+> This checks if the user that trying to register is already in the database.
+If so the user can register, else they can't

 ### Employer account

 It works as a single-page application.
 “Form-work-arrange” is already created using Django templates and visibility is directed by <code>script.js</code>.